Dummy Pickup Coils for Single Coil Powered Guitars

 How to Add a Neck Pickup Volume Blender and Noise Cancelling Dummy Coil to Your Strat

-if you have a typical 3 single coil strat (REAL single coils, not "noiseless"), with either a middle RWRP pup or "vintage wired" with all three pups of the same wind and polarity, a fairly simple set of wiring mods will give you increased functional versatility and lots less noise while still retaining that smoky sweet single coil tone we all love.
+If you have a typical 3 single coil strat (REAL single coils, not "noiseless"), with either a middle RWRP pup or "vintage wired" with all three pups of the same wind and polarity, a fairly simple set of wiring mods will give you increased functional versatility and lots less noise while still retaining that smoky sweet single coil tone we all love.

-caveats - you will need decent circuit soldering skills and the ability to read and understand the supplied wiring schematics.
+Caveats - You will need decent circuit soldering skills and the ability to read and understand the supplied wiring schematics.

 the first mod - the neck pup blender.

-this mod allows adding the neck pup to the bridge pup, for that nice "tele tone". start off by tweaking both "tone" pots, where the first pot will become a master no-load tone and the second becomes a no-load neck pickup blender pot - this allows adding the neck pickup to the bridge pickup for a very useful "tele tone". you can buy no-load pots, or convert any cts pot to no-load (jump HERE for the no-load tutorial). also, make sure (or change out) the master tone pot cap for a .022uf one for a smoother sweep of dumping treble to ground. here's the wiring scheme for this strat neck blender mod ....
+This mod allows adding the neck pup to the bridge pup, for that nice "tele tone". start off by tweaking both "tone" pots, where the first pot will become a master no-load tone and the second becomes a no-load neck pickup blender pot - this allows adding the neck pickup to the bridge pickup for a very useful "tele tone".
+You can buy no-load pots, or convert any cts pot to no-load (jump HERE for the no-load tutorial).
+Also, make sure (or change out) the master tone pot cap for a .022uf one for a smoother sweep of dumping treble to ground.
+Here's the wiring scheme for this strat neck blender mod ....

-after performing the above mods, you'll have a more versatile strat, but if you have a strat with an RWRP middle pup there'll still be that nasty humbuzz in the 1,3,5 positions, and it'll also be there in the 1+5 tele tone position. and if your strat is real 50's old school with all three pups using the same top magnet polarity and coil direction wind, there's gonna be humbuzz everywhere.
+After performing the above mods, you'll have a more versatile strat, but if you have a strat with an RWRP middle pup there'll still be that nasty humbuzz in the 1,3,5 positions, and it'll also be there in the 1+5 tele tone position.
+And if your strat is real 50's old school with all three pups using the same top magnet polarity and coil direction wind, there's gonna be humbuzz everywhere.

-i love true single coil tone and just won't give that up for any noiseless strat pup, so what to do? dummy up yer strat! yep, add a single non-magnetic ferrous slug coil between the pickup switch and the input on the volume pot.
+I love true single coil tone and just won't give that up for any noiseless strat pup, so what to do?
+Dummy up yer strat!
+Yep, add a single non-magnetic ferrous slug coil between the pickup switch and the input on the volume pot.

 WHOA! what's dat all about???

-the second mod, adding a dummy noise cancelling coil to your strat
+The second mod, adding a dummy noise cancelling coil to your strat

-BUT FIRST, realize there is a HECKUVA lotta science (and black magic!) involved in "dummy coils" that are used in conjunction with single coil magnetic pickups. a LOT of effort and smarts are required to design and fine tune a dummy coil system that will kill a huge amount of humbuzz while almost not affecting single coil magnetic pickup tone at all. the following is a simplistic, hands-on approach that works - you will hear less humbuzz generated by single coil pickups, there might be a very tiny loss of high end, and the dummy coil used may not be the most optimally efficient at hum cancelling ... for that, you would need to do LOTS of tinkering and tweaking, after you get yer electronics degree. :)
+BUT FIRST, realize there is a HECKUVA lotta science (and black magic!) involved in "dummy coils" that are used in conjunction with single coil magnetic pickups.
+A LOT of effort and smarts are required to design and fine tune a dummy coil system that will kill a huge amount of humbuzz while almost not affecting single coil magnetic pickup tone at all.
+The following is a simplistic, hands-on approach that works - you will hear less humbuzz generated by single coil pickups, there might be a loss of high end, and the dummy coil used may not be the most optimally efficient at hum cancelling ... for that, you would need to do LOTS of tinkering and tweaking, after you get yer electronics degree. :)

-one dummy coil lead wire will go to the pickup selector switch and the other to the input lug of the volume pot - this is a series signal path wiring, not parallel.
+One dummy coil lead wire will go to the pickup selector switch and the other to the input lug of the volume pot - this is a series signal path wiring, not parallel.

-before moving on, if we have a typical strat with an RWRP middle pup, we NEED to be able to switch the dummy coil in and out of the circuit - this will allow pickup switch positions 2 & 4 to function as they normally do, in parallel humbucking mode. you can use a simple micro SPST switch (radio shack) and drill a small 1/4" hole 'tween the the tone pots and mount it there. or use a push/pull 250k pot for the master tone pot (yes, this will not allow for the no-load tone pot feature). wire the separate SPST switch or the pot's push/pull switch with one lug going to the the CRL pickup switch's last lug on the pickup side of the switch, and the other side of the switch to the input on the volume pot. when this switch is open, the dummy coil functions. when this switch is closed, the dummy coil is bypassed. refer to the strat dummy coil circuit diagram below.
+Before moving on, if we have a typical strat with an RWRP middle pup, we NEED to be able to switch the dummy coil in and out of the circuit - this will allow pickup switch positions 2 & 4 to function as they normally do, in parallel humbucking mode.
+You can use a simple micro SPST switch (radio shack) and drill a small 1/4" hole 'tween the the tone pots and mount it there. or use a push/pull 250k pot for the master tone pot (yes, this will not allow for the no-load tone pot feature).
+Wire the separate SPST switch or the pot's push/pull switch with one lug going to the the CRL pickup switch's last lug on the pickup side of the switch, and the other side of the switch to the input on the volume pot.
+When this switch is open, the dummy coil functions.
+When this switch is closed, the dummy coil is bypassed.
+Refer to the strat dummy coil circuit diagram below.

-now before soldering in the dummy coil, and before the strat is reassembled, i solder separate wires from the switch and vol pot (same locations as the where the dummy coil leads are solder - refer to the strat dummy coil schematic) and sneak them outside from under the pickguard - put back the pickguard with just a few screws and allow those two wire leads to hang outside the pickguard (use only 3 screws or so to hold the pickguard in place), tune up to concert pitch, lay the strat down on a flat surface, face up. connect the leads coming out of the strat to to the dummy coil leads by simply twisting them together - we don't know what is the correct order, so for now we're just guessing. lay the dummy coil with its top facing up, same facing direction as the pups in your strat, because dummy coils are directionally sensitive.
+Before soldering in the dummy coil, and before the strat is reassembled, I solder separate wires from the switch and vol pot (same locations as the where the dummy coil leads are solder - refer to the strat dummy coil schematic) and sneak them outside from under the pickguard - put back the pickguard with just a few screws and allow those two wire leads to hang outside the pickguard (use only 3 screws or so to hold the pickguard in place), tune up to concert pitch, lay the strat down on a flat surface, face up.
+Connect the leads coming out of the strat to to the dummy coil leads by simply twisting them together - we don't know what is the correct order, so for now we're just guessing.
+Lay the dummy coil with its top facing up, same facing direction as the pups in your strat, because dummy coils are directionally sensitive.

-turn all the controls (pots) full up (clockwise), set the pup selector to only the bridge pup (#1 position), make sure your dummy coil on/off switch (either an SPST or tone pot push/pull) is set to "on", plug into an amp and listen. if the leads to the dummy coil are guessed correctly, there will be normal humbuzz when the SPST or p/p pot is in one position, and greatly reduced humbuzz in another position. if not, reverse the leads on the dummy coil and you should hear lots more quiet.
+Turn all the controls (pots) full up (clockwise), set the pup selector to only the bridge pup (#1 position), make sure your dummy coil on/off switch (either an SPST or tone pot push/pull) is set to "on", plug into an amp and listen.
+If the leads to the dummy coil are guessed correctly, there will be normal humbuzz when the SPST or p/p pot is in one position, and greatly reduced humbuzz in another position.
+If not, reverse the leads on the dummy coil and you should hear lots more quiet.

-the strat dummy coil schematic ...
+The strat dummy coil schematic ...

-once you have the correct dummy coil lead orientation, remove those "test leads" and solder the dummy coil to the pup switch and vol pot as shown in the schematic below. the dummy coil will typically nestle in nicely between the pup switch and the vol pot - i use a strip of double stick tap to anchor it to the pickguard ... but make SURE the dummy coil is properly oriented with regards to its top - dummy coils are directionally sensitive!
+Once you have the correct dummy coil lead orientation, remove those "test leads" and solder the dummy coil to the pup switch and vol pot as shown in the schematic below.
+The dummy coil will typically nestle in nicely between the pup switch and the vol pot - I use a strip of double stick tap to anchor it to the pickguard ... but make SURE the dummy coil is properly oriented with regards to its top - dummy coils are directionally sensitive!

-the resulting controls and features are ...
+The resulting controls and features are ...

-with the dummy coil activated, pickup positions 1 and 5, and 1+5 ("tele tone") will have reduced humbuzz with minor loss of treble. for positions 2 and 4, deactivate the dummy coil to allow the middle rwrp pup go into the normal parallel humbucking mode. select switch position 3 (middle pup by itself) will always be noisy (sorry).
+With the dummy coil activated, pickup positions 1 and 5, and 1+5 ("tele tone") will have reduced humbuzz with minor loss of treble.
+For positions 2 and 4, deactivate the dummy coil to allow the middle rwrp pup go into the normal parallel humbucking mode.
+Select switch position 3 (middle pup by itself) will always be noisy (sorry).

 IF all three strat pups were charged with the exact same top magnetic polarity, and wound with the same directional coil wind, the dummy coil will work for all pickups, in all positions.